choboroku/CleaningDataProject/README.md

 3. Uses descriptive activity names to name the activities in the data set

-4. Appropriately labels the data set with descriptive variable names.
+4. Label the data set with descriptive variable names.

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.